Have You Been Charged with Tampering with Evidence in Georgia?

 Felony Tampering with Evidence

-Felony tampering with evidence occurs when a person violates the statute involving the prosecution or defense of a felony and involving another person.
+Felony tampering with evidence occurs when a person tampers with evidence during the prosecution of a felony that involves another person.
+If convicted, they will face a penalty of one to three years in prison.

 Misdemeanor Tampering with Evidence